rbelow/angular2-reactive-forms/Demo-Start-Updated/COURSE_NOTES.md

 ## Notes
 An Angular Module is like a box with components and directives.
 They can use only what is "imported" into the box

+## setValue and patchValue
+Set data with FormGroup.setValue({yourFormControlName: value})

+**setValue requires to set the value for every FormControl in the Form Model**

+With patchValue you can set individual FormControl values

+Use setValue to set all FormControl's and patchValue to set a subset of the FormControl's

+## FormControl
+FormBuilder is like a factory that creates FormGroup's and FormControl's for us